sameer-h/Dictionary-Encoder-Decoder/README.md

 ```
 These take input and convert it to what their function name suggests.

 Next, I'll explain the HDL I wrote for the actual logic behind the project.
+This next section outlines the theoretical description of the code.

 ### Build all of the chips in the list below ###